 Types of Man in the Middle Attack

-Below are the different types of man in the middle attack which are as follows:
+Below are the different types of man in the middle attack:

 1. Session Hacks

 We often get notifications when we browse about cookies and sessions.
 So these cookies and sessions store the information which is our personal.
-It might contain login ids and passwords.
-So what MITM attackers do is, they get the hold of these session cookies and once they have it, all the sensitive data is accessible to them and then the data theft happens.
-Generally, all the sites have auto-fill up forms and ask users to enter the passwords and verify, etc, this is where they get people’s data.
+For example, it might contain login ids and passwords.
+So what MITM attackers do is they get the hold of these session cookies, and once they have it, all the sensitive data is accessible to them, and then the data theft happens.
+Generally, all the sites have auto-fill up forms, ask users to enter the passwords and verify, etc., this is where they get people’s data.

 2. Email Hacks

 MITM attackers access the interception of messages between two users.
 The first user sends some sensitive information over the net to the second user.
 So, it works exactly like figure 2.
-The attacker sends the email to either party, which is masked, that means, either one doesn’t figure it out that it is fake and demands some sensitive information or account details and then the hacking takes place.
+The attacker sends the email to either party, which is masked, which means either one doesn’t figure it out that it is fake and demands some sensitive information or account details, and then the hacking takes place.

 3. Wi-Fi Hacks

-Generally, this happens when users connect to a free Wi-Fi source and hackers can easily target such users.
-Free Wi-Fi sources are very crucial mediums of connections, as a very low level of security is made available through it.
+Generally, this happens when users connect to a free Wi-Fi source, and hackers can easily target such users.
+Free Wi-Fi sources are crucial mediums of connections, as a very low-security level is made available through it.
 Another Wi-Fi hack is, the attackers develop a very similar network to what the users are currently working on.